Difference Between Lupus and Fibromyalgia

 What is Lupus?

 Lupus causes inflammation and can affect almost any and every part of the body.
-There are treatments available for this condition, but this condition can’t be fully cured.
+Treatments are available for this condition, but this condition can’t be fully cured.

-Since this condition is autoimmune, the immune system is unable to distinguish between unwanted substances and healthy tissues.
+Since this condition is autoimmune, the immune system cannot distinguish between unwanted substances and healthy tissues.
 As a result, the antibodies fight every new development.

-This results in various symptoms including fatigue, weight loss, swelling, fever, and headaches, etc.
+This results in various symptoms, including fatigue, weight loss, swelling, fever, headaches, etc.

-As the symptoms vary for every individual, diagnosing the condition is also difficult and so is the treatment.
-There is no cure for lupus, but the treatment aims to prevent organ failure.
+As the symptoms vary for every individual, diagnosing the condition and treatment are, difficult.
+Lupus has no cure, but the therapy aims to prevent organ failure.

 Till now, the root cause of Lupus is not clear.
-Nevertheless, researchers have identified a combination of possible causing factors following previous cases.
+Nevertheless, researchers have identified possible causing factors following previous cases.

 Some of these possible causes include smoky surroundings, genetics, abnormal hormone levels, infections, and long-term use of some medications.

-Furthermore, certain groups are possibly at a higher risk of developing lupus including women, certain ethnic groups, and people less than 44 years of age.
+Furthermore, certain groups are possibly at a higher risk of developing lupus, including women, certain ethnic groups, and people less than 44.

 What is Fibromyalgia?

-Furthermore, people with Fibromyalgia are more sensitive to pain in unaffected areas of the body as well.
+Furthermore, people with Fibromyalgia are also more sensitive to pain in unaffected areas of the body.
 This phenomenon is known as abnormal pain perception processing.

-Fibromyalgia is a chronic condition and just like Lupus, there is no promising cure for it.
+Fibromyalgia is a chronic condition,; just like Lupus, there is no promising cure for it.

 According to medical research, the pain appears to result from processes in the central nervous system or central sensitization syndrome.

-The condition is often considered a neurobiological disorder due to abnormalities in how pain signals are processed in the central nervous system of the patient.
+The condition is considered a neurobiological disorder due to abnormalities in how pain signals are processed in the patient’s central nervous system.

-The major symptom of this disease is chronic widespread pain throughout the body, fatigue, sleep disturbance, muscle spasms, and vision problems, etc.
+The primary symptom of this disease is widespread chronic pain throughout the body, fatigue, sleep disturbance, muscle spasms, vision problems, etc.

-Furthermore, mental disorders such as anxiety, and depression also follow along as fibromyalgia indirectly leads to low quality of life.
+Furthermore, mental disorders such as anxiety and depression follow along as fibromyalgia indirectly leads to low quality of life.

 Till now, the cause of fibromyalgia is unclear.
-Nevertheless, it has been largely caused by genetic factors.
+Nevertheless, it has been primarily caused by genetic factors.
 It seems to run in families.
-Addition
+In addition

-lly, it can also be a result of emotional or physical abuse, PTSD, etc. This condition is twice as common in women as in men.
+ally, it can also result from emotional or physical abuse, PTSD, etc. This condition is twice as common in women as in men.
 It can also affect children but is mostly in adults.

 Main Differences Between Lupus and Fibromyalgia